DominiquePaul/ClockBlocks/README.md

 - [x] Time editing interface
 - [x] Date filtering for stats
 - [ ] More statistics
+- [ ] User can change order of time blocks
 - [ ] Delete button for sessions

 ## 🤝 Contribute